mapbox/mapbox-gl-native/README.md

  - --boost=/usr/local
  - --glfw3=/usr/local (by default pkg-config will be used)

-Then you can build the Mac OS X app with make:
+Then you can build the OS X app with make:

     make app

-Or generate an iOS XCode project for libllmr to include as a subproject:
+Or generate an iOS Xcode project for libllmr to include as a subproject:

     make ios # then open ios/llmr.xcodeproj